-The control of the FDR with $p$-values estimated empirically has been studied at Section~\ref{sec:fdr_emp}.
-Theorem~\ref{thm:fdr-bh-emp} ensure the control of the $FDR_1^m$ when the $p$-values are estimated on calibration set having particular cardinality value.
-Theorems~\ref{thm:ad-dw} and~\ref{thm:adosw} ensure the control of the FDR of the full time series throw control of the $mFDR_1^m$ of the subseries.
-Corollary~\ref{cor:mbh.contr.fdrg} enables to deduce that the $mBH_{\alpha}$ procedure can be apply to control the FDR of the full time series under the \ref{assume.heuristic} and \ref{assume.power} assumptions.
-Even though these assumptions are hard to ensure theoretically, the experiment at Section~\ref{sec:emp-diswin} shows that the $mFDR_1^m$ is controlled for tested scenario, provided that anomalies are sufficiently atypical.
-Experiment from Section~\ref{sec:fdr.conv} shows that the control of the FDR is possible even the time series is not infinite as required by Theorem~\ref{thm:adosw}.

-These different results provide the conditions for building an anomaly detector that controls the FDR of the time series through control of the mFDR on the subseries and the $p$-empirical value.
-Our anomaly detector is evaluated under different scenarios by varying the generated anomalies and the targeted FDR.
-To understand the source of the difficulties that the anomaly detector may encounter, different sequences of $p$-values with oracle information are introduced.
-Our anomaly detector is compared against Levels based On Recent Discovery (LORD) which is a online multiple testing procedure, introduced in \cite{javanmard2018} to control the FDR.
+Corollary~\ref{cor:mbh.contr.fdrg} enables us to conclude that the $mBH_{\alpha}$ procedure can be used to control FDR of the full time series.
+If the parameter $\alpha'$ of $mBH$ is computed using the heuristics provided in Appendix~\ref{sec.heuristic.arguments}, the assumptions \ref{assume.heuristic} and \ref{assume.power} must be verified.
+Even though these assumptions are hard to verify theoretically, the experiment in Section~\ref{sec:emp-diswin} shows that $mFDR_1^m$ is controlled for the tested scenario, provided that the anomalies are sufficiently atypical.
+The experiment in Section~\ref{sec:fdr.conv} shows that control of FDR is possible even when the time series is not infinite, as required by Theorem~\ref{thm:adosw}.
+These different results provide the conditions for building an anomaly detector that controls FDR of the time series by controlling mFDR on the subseries and the $p$-empirical value.
+Our anomaly detector is compared against Levels based On Recent Discovery (LORD), an online multiple testing procedure introduced in \cite{javanmard2018} to control FDR.
+The anomaly detectors are evaluated under different scenarios by varying the generated anomalies and the targeted FDR.
+To understand the source of the difficulties that the anomaly detectors may encounter, different sequences of $p$-values with oracle information are introduced.